Multi-graded nilpotent tuples: Introduction

 The definiteness of the Tits form is closely related to the representation type of $\A$, and many results are, for example, summarized by De la Pe\~na and Skowro\'{n}ski in \cite{DlPS}.
 The following criterion for finite representation type is due to Bongartz \cite{Bo4}. \begin{theorem} Let $\A = K\Q/I$ be a triangular algebra, which admits a preprojective component.
 Then $\A$ is representation-finite if and only if the Tits form $q_{\A}$ is weakly positive.
 Furthermore, if the equivalent conditions hold true, then the dimension vector function $X\mapsto \dim X$ induces a bijection between the set of isomorphism classes of indecomposable $\A$-modules and the set of positive roots of $q_{\A}$. \end{theorem} Assume that $\Gamma_{\A}$ has a preprojective component.
 The algebra $\A$ is called \textit{critical} if $q_{\A}$ is not weakly positive, but every proper restriction of $q_{\A}$ is weakly positive.
 The term "critical" is actually intuitive, since the conditions of Theorem \ref{thm:crit_finite} are equivalent to $\A$ not having a convex subcategories which is critical.
-The critical algebras are (mostly) the minimal tame ones, that is, the tame concealed algebras which are listed in the famous Bongartz-Happel-Vossieck list (BHV-list) \cite{Bo5,HaVo,GaRo}.
+The critical algebras are the tame concealed algebras which are listed in the famous Bongartz-Happel-Vossieck list (BHV-list) \cite{Bo5,HaVo,GaRo}.
+These are the minimal tame ones \cite{HaVo}, thus: if an algebra contains a proper convex subcategory which is tame concealed, it cannot be tame concealed itself.

 The algebra $\A$ is called \textit{hypercritical} if $q_{\A}$ is not weakly non-negative while every proper restriction of $q_{\A}$ is weakly non-negative.
 The hypercritical algebras have been classified \cite{Un}.
 For strongly simply connected algebras, they turn out to be the minimal wild algebras as the following classification of tame types due to of Br\"ustle, De la Pe\~na and Skowro{\'n}ski yields \cite{BdlPS}. \begin{theorem} Let $\A$ be strongly simply connnected of infinite representation type.
 Then the following are equivalent: \begin{enumerate} \item $\A$ is tame; \item $q_{\A}$ is weakly non-negative; \item $\A$ does not contain a full convex subcategory which is hypercritical. \end{enumerate} \end{theorem} By dichotomy, Theorem \ref{thm:crit_tame} yields a sufficient criterion for wildness. \begin{corollary} Let $\A$ be strongly simply connnected.
 Whenever there exists $v\in \mathbf{N}^{\Q_0}$, such that $q_{\A}(v)\leq -1$, then $\A$ is of wild representation type. \end{corollary}